Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves user feature usage metrics for a date range, with a specific verb and resource.
-It distinguishes from sibling tools like dba_databaseSpace and dba_sessionInfo, which focus on different metrics.
+The description clearly states the tool retrieves 'user feature usage metrics' for a date range, with a specific verb 'Get' and resource.
+The name 'dba_featureUsage' also matches, and there are no sibling tools with similar functionality, so it is well distinguished.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.